rwdaigle/edgerails/source/_posts/2010-02-21-the-skinny-on-scopes-formerly-named-scope.markdown

 User.published.to_sql
   #=> SELECT "users".* FROM "users" join posts on posts.author_id = users.id
   #   WHERE (posts.published_at IS NOT NULL AND posts.published_at <= '2010-02-22 21:33:00.892308')
-  #   GROUP BY users.id"
+  #   GROUP BY users.id

 # Get all users that have commented on a post
 User.commented.collect(&:username) #=> ["ryan", "john", "tim", "dave"]
 User.commented.to_sql
   #=> SELECT "users".* FROM "users" join comments on comments.user_id = users.id
-  #   GROUP BY users.id"
+  #   GROUP BY users.id

 # Combine them to get all authors that have also commented
 User.published.commented.collect(&:username) #=> ["tim", "dave"]